Kedarnath Judgment on Sedition: Urgent Need of a Review

 Kedarnath Judgment: Procedural Lapses

 In fact, in C. A. 169 of 2015, no direct statements of incitement to violence were made.
 Only general calls were made to bring in revolution against the capitalists, the zamindars and the “Congress goondas“; and the CID sleuths were called dogs.
 However, in other appeals, the statements were far more offensive.
 In one of them, direct calls were made to organize voluntary army and resist govt authorities by using violence.
-In another, violence was advocated for overthrowing the govt.
+In another, violence was advocated for overthrowing the government.

 Kedarnath Judgment: Bad Law on Sedition

-Sec 124A falls within the chapter dealing with offenses against the state, whose underlying scheme is to punish waging of war against the state, its organs and friends.
-Violence, public disorder, and law & order problems are covered elsewhere under the chapter dealing with offenses against public tranquility.
 The simple perusal of the provisions under the two chapters makes it clear that the offenses against the state are far graver than those against public tranquility.
 The offenses against the state carry severe punishments like death penalty and life imprisonment.
 Whereas, the offenses against public tranquility carry lesser punishment of 6 months to 1 year imprisonment in most of the cases.
 The supreme court just failed to realize this scheme of IPC and distastefully mixed the two set of offenses.

 About the Author